wbyoung/jsi/_posts/00-01-02-fundamentals.md

 ---
 layout: post
-title: JavasScript Fundamentals
+title: Fundamentals
-class: js-fundamentals
+class: fundamentals
 date: 2014-05-13 00:00:00
 ---

 This class will cover some of the fundamentals of JavaScript.
 We will discuss conditionals, objects, arrays and functions.
+We'll also make a lot of mistakes so we can learn that it's not quite so bad.

 Since we're just starting off, let's take baby steps to build up our programming chops.
 First, we'll learn to speak.
 Then we'll learn to count.